 SUGAR HOUSE REVIEW

 Natalie Young founded Sugar House Review in 2009 with fellow editors John Kippen, Nano Taggart, and Jerry VanIeperen.
 Sugar House Review is an independent poetry magazine based out of Utah, publishing original poetry and reviews of poetry books twice per year.
-The majority of the magazine’s content is unsolicited.
-It is offered in a perfect-bound print edition as well as a digital version (PDF).
+The majority of the magazine’s content is unsolicited, offered in a perfect-bound print edition as well as a digital version (PDF).

-Natalie is the managing editor and graphic designer for the magazine.
+Natalie is the editor in chief and art director for the magazine.

 //2011 Pushcart Prize XXXV Best of the Small Presses: